MLH-Fellowship/0.1.1-BLM-Tracker/README.md

 # BLM Tracker
-Python project that streams twitter data through a classifier to determine the amount of social activity surrounding a social movement and visualizing it
+Python project that streams Twitter data through a classifier to determine the amount of social activity surrounding a social movement and visualizing it
 ![UI](images/ui.png)

 ## Installation
 You can download the code for this project by executing the following: